 Haufe examines the liability of heirs in the context of inheritance law.

-The JurAcademy offers detailed information on estate liabilities.
+The JurAcademy provides detailed information on estate liabilities.

 Do I have to sell the property if there are debts on it?

 Not necessarily.
-If you have the financial means, you can pay off the debts from your own funds and keep the property.
-However, selling is often the simplest solution to settle the liabilities and achieve a clean slate, especially if the property's value exceeds the debts.
+If you have the financial means, you can settle the debt from your own resources and keep the property.
+However, selling is often the simplest solution to settle liabilities and achieve a clean outcome, especially if the value of the property exceeds the debt.

 What does an estate insolvency cost?

-The costs for estate insolvency consist of court fees and the administrator's remuneration.
+The costs of an estate insolvency consist of court fees and the remuneration for the insolvency administrator.
 These are paid from the estate.
-If the estate is insufficient to cover these costs, the application is often dismissed 'due to lack of funds,' which can serve as proof of insolvency against creditors.
+If the estate is insufficient, the application is often rejected 'for lack of funds', which nevertheless serves as proof of insolvency to creditors.

-Can I rent out a property in debt instead of selling it?
+Can I rent out a mortgaged property instead of selling it?

 What is the difference between estate administration and estate insolvency?

-Estate administration is used for a complex but potentially valuable estate to satisfy creditors.
-Estate insolvency is the appropriate procedure when insolvency has been established.
-Both aim to limit the heir's liability to the estate.
+Estate administration is used in cases of a complex yet potentially valuable estate to satisfy creditors.
+The insolvency of the estate is the correct procedure in cases of established insolvency.
+Both serve the purpose of limiting the heir's liability to the estate.

-What happens to the property in an heir community with debts?
+What happens to the property in a community of heirs with debts?

-The heir community must jointly decide how to handle the property with debts.
-Options include selling together, one heir taking over (paying the others and assuming the debts) or, in case of dispute, a partition sale.
+The community of heirs must jointly decide how to proceed with the indebted property.
+Options include a joint sale, acquisition by one heir (who pays out the others and takes over the debts), or in case of dispute, a partition sale.
 All heirs are jointly and severally liable for the debts.